The James Dyson Award winner innovating a better quality of life

 Craving control

 Many illnesses can make you feel as though your life is spiralling out of your control, with Humphreys noting that a sense of self is often lost during chemotherapy.
-Maintaining your version of normalcy becomes increasingly more important and changes, such as the extreme hair loss typically associated with certain chemotherapy drugs, can be devastating.
+Maintaining your version of normalcy becomes increasingly important and changes, such as the extreme hair loss typically associated with certain chemotherapy drugs, can be devastating.

 “Athena provides a sense of motivation by helping to preserve a part of oneself during treatment, which can be deeply empowering when chemotherapy takes so much.
-It can be an uncomfortable process, but if used by multiple people, it could create a sense of community, allowing patients to connect and support each other.”
+It can be an uncomfortable process, but if used by multiple people, it could create a sense of community, allowing patients to connect and support each other.

 “Additionally, Athena aids in recovery by minimising hair loss during treatment and promoting hair regrowth afterwards, helping individuals recover, as there is less of a reminder of what they have been through every time they look in the mirror.”

-“Whether it’s trying on the device at home the night before to get used to it or being able to manage this aspect of treatment themselves, my goal was to offer some stability and comfort,” she explained.
+“Whether it’s trying on the device at home the night before to get used to it or being able to manage this aspect of treatment themselves, my goal was to offer some stability and comfort,” Humphrey explained.

 Future plans